pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/13_text_and_image_feature_singlet.md

 # Text And Image - Feature Singlet

-This is a special version of the text and image module, called the "Feature Singlet", which allows for a special shape to be applied to the image side of the text and image module.
+This is a special version of the Text and Image module, called the "Feature Singlet", which allows for a special shape to be applied to the image side of the text and image module.
 For example:

 ![Image of the text and image module, feature singlet](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/13_text_and_image_feature_singlet.png)